Opening-ETDs/opening-etds.github.io/_pages/about.md

 * Task 3: Researching on ETD segmentation and extraction models

 ### Research Area 2
-Research Area 2 attempts to answer the research question "HHow can we develop e￿ective automatic classi￿cation as well as chapter summarization techniques?".
+Research Area 2 attempts to answer the research question "How can we develop effective automatic classification as well as chapter summarization techniques?".

 The tasks that will help us accomplish the goals are

 * Task 4: Building ground truth for ETD (chapters) topical classification
-* Task 5: Building topical classi￿cation models for ETDs and their chapters
+* Task 5: Building topical classiffication models for ETDs and their chapters
 * Task 6: Building ground truth for ETD chapters summarization
 * Task 7: Researching on summarization models for ETD chapters

 ### Research Area 3
-Research Area 3 attempts to answer the research question "How can our ETD digital library most e￿ectively serve stakeholders?"
+Research Area 3 attempts to answer the research question "How can our ETD digital library most effectively serve stakeholders?"
 We primarily focus on investigating new ways to interact with ETD collections,and study which best support the needs of the user community.